-The February 14, 2022 Note bears interest at 4% per annum, is unsecured, and matured two years from the original date of issuance.
+The February 14, 2022 Note bore interest at 4% per annum, was unsecured, and was to mature two years from the original date of issuance.
 This note may also convert into shares of Company common stock at the 10-day volume weighted average trading price of the Company common stock for the 10-day period prior to the issuance of the Note, which was calculated as \$0.29 per share.
-On May 10, 2024, the Company and Sklar entered into an amendment to the February 14, 2022 Note to extend the maturity date of the February 14, 2022 Note to December 31, 2024.
+The February 14, 2022 Note has been repaid in full and the Company has no further obligations under such note.